lucas-santoni/dotfiles/gnome.info.md

 * Basic icons : [Numix Icons](https://github.com/numixproject/numix-icon-theme) *For folders...*
 * Application Icons : [Numix Circle Icons](https://github.com/numixproject/numix-icon-theme-circle) *For applications...*

+Alternatively, for people who enjoy transparency : [Xenlism Themes](http://xenlism.github.io/minimalism/) *Can be mixed with Arc*

 ## Extras

 Here is a command to fix the workspaces for multiple monitors :